aregsar/softcoverdocker/chapters/how_to_use_softcover_docker.md

 However since we logged in from a container instead, we will need to manually log into the softcover website to be able to see our published book or article.

-Once you are logged in, you can browse all your published content.
+Once we are logged in, we can browse all your published content.

 ## Changing the Book Title and Author

 The Title, Subtitle, Author name and book description can be updated in the `config/book.yml` file.

+The updated data will be displayed on the service once we publish.

 ## Conclusion